Admission Timeline

 Do you offer courses online?

 In the DNP program, students will have a significant orientation prior to starting courses in May.
 The first two semesters, summer and fall, will be taken online.
 It is possible that students may be able to continue to work during these semesters.
-At the beginning of the third semester, January, students will come to campus for face-to-face classes.
+At the beginning of the third semester in January, students will come to campus for face-to-face classes.

 Is the Critical Care Registered Nurse (CCRN) certification required?